AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-28-active-monitoring-agentic-ai-pipelines.md

 Static alert thresholds work until they don't.
 You configure a row count alert for your daily orders table: fire if today's count is more than 20% below yesterday's count.
 The threshold is reasonable on average, but on Mondays after long weekends, Tuesday after a sales spike, and the first of every month when batch reprocessing runs, it fires false positives.
 After three months of false alarms, the team stops responding to alerts promptly.
 Then a real failure goes undetected for six hours.

 The problem with static alerts is that they can't distinguish expected variation from genuine failure.
-Agentic monitoring systems can — because they reason about the cause of the deviation, not just the deviation itself.
+Agentic monitoring systems can : because they reason about the cause of the deviation, not just the deviation itself.

 ![Agentic data pipeline monitoring architecture](/images/2026/may28seo/agentic-pipeline-monitoring.png)

 ## Why Static Alerts Fail at Scale

 Enterprise data platforms with hundreds of pipelines generate thousands of alert candidates per day.
-Static threshold alerts — row count drops, latency spikes, error rate increases — are cheap to configure and cheap to ignore.
+Static threshold alerts : row count drops, latency spikes, error rate increases,  are cheap to configure and cheap to ignore.

 The limitations: